 - contributing with its policy for science work to the improvement of the framework conditions under which science and scholarship can flourish,

 - fostering excellence and high ethical standards in the conduct of research, as well as inter-, trans-, and multidisciplinary approaches in all scientific endeavours,

-- striving for the autonomy of science and research and of scientific institutions,
+- striving for academic freedom and the autonomy of science and research, and of scientific institutions,

 Together with other pan-European academy organisations, ALLEA strives to offer the best available impartial scientific advice to a wide range of decisionmakers and stakeholders in the science policy arena as well as to the European society at large.
 In its mission, ALLEA aims to secure the preservation, protection, and interpretation of the European cultural heritage.